Skip to article frontmatterSkip to article content

 Calculation of the determinant has runtime complexity N3\sim N^3, making computation of the characteristic polynomial itself no harder than matrix multiplication.
 However, the hard part is factoring the characteristic equation into a form amenable to finding the eigenvalues, (λλ1)(λλ2)...(λλN)=0(\lambda - \lambda_1)(\lambda - \lambda_2)...(\lambda - \lambda_N) = 0.
 Since the polynomial has order O(λN)\mathcal{O}(\lambda^N), at large NN, it often becomes impractical to use numerical root-finding to solve the eigenvalue problem using schoolyard methods.

-Iterative linear algebra methods
+Iterative numerical linear algebra

 QR Factorization and Gram Schmidt orthogonalization